postsharp/Metalama.Samples/examples/change-tracking/change-tracking-1/README.md

 [!metalama-project-buttons .]

-This article will create an aspect that automatically implements the <xref:System.ComponentModel.IChangeTracking> interface of the .NET Framework.
+This article explains how to create an aspect that automatically implements the <xref:System.ComponentModel.IChangeTracking> interface of the .NET Framework.

 Before implementing any aspect, we must first discuss the implementation design of the pattern.
 The main design decision is that objects will not track their changes by default.
 Instead, they will have an `IsTrackingChanges` property to control this behavior.
 Why?
-Because if we enable change tracking by default, we will need to reset the changes after object initialization has been completed, and we have no way to automate this.
-So, instead of asking users to write code that calls the <xref:System.ComponentModel.IChangeTracking.AcceptChanges*> method after each object initialization, we ask them to set the `IsTrackingChanges` property to `true` if they are interested in change tracking.
+Enabling change tracking by default requires resetting changes after object initialization has been completed, and we have no way to automate this.
+Therefore, instead of asking users to write code that calls the <xref:System.ComponentModel.IChangeTracking.AcceptChanges*> method after each object initialization, we ask them to set the `IsTrackingChanges` property to `true` if they are interested in change tracking.
 Therefore, we can define the `ISwitchableChangeTracking` interface as follows:

 [!metalama-file ISwitchableChangeTracking.cs]